GoogleCloudPlatform/podcast/site/content/post/episode-19-gcp-next.md

 audioDuration = "00:35:54"
 audioFile = "Google.Cloud.Platform.Podcast.Episode.19.mp3"
 audioSize = 51720218
-categories = ["GCP Next", "Big Data", "Machine Learning", "Go", "App Engine"] date = "2016-03-30T01:07:49Z" description = "In the nineteenth episode of this podcast, your hosts Francesc and Mark interview some of the speakers at GCP Next 2016 from the conference floor" draft = false
+categories = ["NEXT", "Big Data", "Machine Learning", "Go", "App Engine"] date = "2016-03-30T01:07:49Z" description = "In the nineteenth episode of this podcast, your hosts Francesc and Mark interview some of the speakers at GCP Next 2016 from the conference floor" draft = false